-The Work-Based Learning Program in real world job settings is an integral part of the transition program at St. Elizabeth School.
-The Wright Center for Transition Services at SES has five full-time staff members who help students develop the skills they will need to obtain and keep jobs in their home communities.
+The Work-Based Learning Program is an integral part of the Transition Program at St. Elizabeth School.
+The Wright Center for Transition Services at SES has four full-time Transition Specialists who help students develop the skills they will need to obtain and keep jobs in their home communities.
 This important process begins upon enrollment and continues throughout their tenure at SES.

 While in school, SES students are provided with:

 Hands-on work-based learning opportunities running a variety of microbusinesses including the SES Artisans, Horticulture, and

 Access to community-based internships through a large network of business partners

 Job coaching support on and off campus as students develop the work-related skills, communication skills, behaviors, and attitudes required to become successful working adults.

 Students participate in a broad variety of work-based learning experiences that assist them in:

 Exploring their job preferences